 \section{Introduction}

-\IEEEPARstart{T}{he} concept of {\it graph signal}, defined by signal values observed on the vertex set $\V$ of a graph $\G$, has been intensely researched as an effective approach to represent irregularly structured data.
-Conventional signal processing is based on spatially or temporally regular structures (e.g. images and sounds), and thus, the relations between signal values are also regular, which provides no further information for us to leverage.
+\IEEEPARstart{T}{he} concept of a {\it graph signal}, defined by signal values observed on the vertex set $\V$ of a graph $\G$, has been intensely researched as an effective approach to representing irregularly structured data.
+Conventional signal processing is based on spatially or temporally regular structures (e.g., images and sounds), and thus, the relations between signal values are also regular, which provides no further information for us to leverage.
 On the other hand, graph signal representations and graph signal processing \cite{6409473,6494675,6557512} explicitly represent relations between signal values with vertices and weighted edges, which we can exploit as priors in the vertex domain.
 Irregularly structured data such as traffic and sensor network data, geographical data, mesh data, and biomedical data all benefit from such representation.

-Following the history of conventional signal processing, recovering the true graph signals from the often corrupted observations is a necessity in processing the data for further use.
-Many algorithms have been proposed to address the problem, mostly methods based on either the vertex \cite{g-tv,7179014,7979518,8901695,9415073} or the graph spectral domain \cite{7032244,7414508,9414093}.
+Following the history of conventional signal processing, recovering the true graph signals from often corrupted observations is a necessity in processing the data for further use.
+Many algorithms have been proposed to address the problem, most methods based on either the vertex \cite{g-tv,7179014,7979518,8901695,9415073} or the graph spectral domain \cite{7032244,7414508,9414093}.
 These methods are proposed to exploit the smoothness of the signals on the vertex domain.
-A graph signal is smooth when signal values of two vertices connected by edges with large weights are similar.
-Such traits can often be observed on various real-world graph signals, for example, temperature data observed on a network of sensors where the edges represent the physical distances of the sensors.
-Sensors that are close-by would be connected by edges with large weights, and would also most likely observe similar temperatures, which gives us a smooth graph signal.
+Graph signals are smooth when the signal values of two vertices connected by edges with large weights are similar.
+Such traits can often be observed on various real-world graph signals, such as temperature data observed on a network of sensors where the edges represent the physical distances of the sensors.
+Sensors that are close by would be connected by edges with large weights and would also most likely observe similar temperatures, which gives us a smooth graph signal.

 Although leveraging the graph signal smoothness can successfully recover the true signals, these methods ignore the temporal domain.
-In real-life scenarios, many of the above-mentioned data can easily be sampled continuously to form time-coherent data, and therefore, priors based on the temporal domain should be effectively utilized to improve estimation results.
+In real-life scenarios, many of the above-mentioned data can easily be sampled continuously to form time-coherent data, and therefore, priors based on the temporal domain should be effectively utilized to improve recovery results.